 Do not cut, mow, or dig it

-Resist the urge to cut, mow, or dig Japanese knotweed.
+Resist the urge to attack knotweed with a mower, string trimmer, or shovel.
 Any method other than applying glyphosate will likely stimulate this plant’s root system to go on a growing spree.
-Some who are experienced at dealing with Japanese knotweed refer to this as “awakening the dragon.”
+Remember, don’t poke the bear!

-If Japanese knotweed is in your yard or that of a neighbour, think twice about sharing plants from your yard with friends or selling them.
+If knotweed is in your yard or a neighbour’s, think twice about sharing plants from your yard with friends, selling them, or moving them to a new home or your camp.
 Roots hidden in soil are another common method of spread.

 The herbicide route

-If you are in Ontario and are determined to control your infestation, contact the local Ministry of Natural Resources and Forestry Office and ask for a letter of opinion, which will allow you to hire a licensed herbicide applicator.
+If you are in Ontario and are determined to control your infestation, contact the local Ministry of Natural Resources and Forestry Office and ask for a letter of opinion to allow you to hire a licensed herbicide applicator.
 Keep in mind that glyphosate controls rather than eradicates Japanese knotweed.
 Eradication is nearly impossible.

-“But aren’t herbicides illegal in Ontario?”
-It is illegal for homeowners to use herbicides for cosmetic purposes, for example, to kill dandelions because you don’t like the way they make your lawn look.
+It is illegal and frankly unethical for homeowners to use herbicides for cosmetic purposes, for example, to kill dandelions because you don’t like the way they make your lawn look.
+Use the most benign method possible to control a given weed/invasive plant.

-However, it is also illegal to own, buy, or sell Japanese knotweed, and it is considered one of the most damaging invasive plant species in Canada.
-Thus, you may be permitted to hire a licensed herbicide applicator to spray it.
+Japanese knotweed, however, poses special challenges.
+Plus it’s illegal to own, buy, or sell it in Ontario.
+Thus, you may be allowed to hire a licensed herbicide applicator to spray it.

-FYI: Herbicides may be used without a permit when there is a threat to health and safety—blocked visibility at a road/intersection, potential threat to human health, fire hazard, threat to a building’s structural integrity (ONTARIO REGULATION 63/09, Herbicide Use and Regulations in Ontario.)
+FYI: Herbicides may be used without a permit when there is a threat to health and safety, for example, blocked visibility at a road/intersection, potential threat to human health, fire hazard, or a threat to a building’s structural integrity (ONTARIO REGULATION 63/09, Herbicide Use and Regulations in Ontario).

 How damaging is Japanese knotweed?

 Here in Sault Ste.
-Marie, Japanese knotweed is invading local natural areas and pushing out native plants.
-When native plants go, populations of native insects, birds, and other wildlife may also fall or disappear.
-It’s also starting to crop up in area forests and at people’s camps.
+Marie, Japanese knotweed is causing major headaches for property owners and gardeners and invading local natural areas, where it crowds out native plants.
+When native plants disappear, populations of native insects, birds, and other wildlife may also be disrupted.
+It’s currently expanding in Birchwood Park in the East End, which has many native plants.
+Knotweed is also starting to crop up in area forests and at people’s camps.

 In the United Kingdom, Japanese knotweed is causing massive hassles for property owners.
-It’s not only taking over people’s land but also causing big dips in property values and making it harder for people to get a mortgage.
-It can also cause damage to foundations, walls, pathways, and drainage systems (both in the UK and here in Canada!).
+It’s taking over people’s land, affecting property values, and making it harder for people to sell their home or get a mortgage.
+It can contribute to damaging foundations, walls, pathways, and drainage systems.
 UK courts are now awarding damages for encroaching Japanese knotweed.

-If we don’t want to end up like the UK, we need to take the Japanese knotweed problem seriously and do our best not to make it worse than it already is.
-Don’t trigger it to spread by mowing, cutting or digging it—or moving any plant parts to a new location.
+If we don’t want to end up like the UK, we need to take the knotweed problem seriously and not to make it worse.
+Don’t trigger it to spread by mowing, cutting or digging it—and take special care to prevent any plant parts moving to a new location.

 Where can I learn more?